khake19/test-quiz/docs/user_stories/level_one.md

     ![question mockup](../img/question.png)
     *   Implement an answer-checking logic in the backend so that once the user provides an answer and submits, the app shall give immediate feedback on whether the answer provided is **correct** or **incorrect**

-!> Run the test suite using `bundle exec rspec --tag level_one` and do your best to cover all the specs.
+!> Run the backend test suite using `bundle exec rspec --tag level_one` and do your best to cover all the specs.

 [Next challenge](user_stories/level_two.md)